 Gen Z are beginning to enter the workforce in larger numbers as they complete their education.
 Having experienced the significant disruption to their own lives during the pandemic, Gen Z are likely to be vigilant to the emotions of others in the workplace with the latest technology to boot.

-CFOs and Finance Directors will benefit from this greater level of empathy and adaptability from Gen Z. These are qualities that are critical components of emotional intelligence which have also become expected from CFOs and Finance Directors as their roles evolved overnight during the pandemic.
+CFOs and Finance Directors will benefit from this greater level of empathy and adaptability from Gen Z. These are critical components of emotional intelligence, which has become an expected quality since from the pandemic changed the role of the Finance Director overnight.

 However, every generation communicates differently.
 When Baby Boomers entered the finance function in the workplace, they were accustomed to using typewriters and calculators to deliver on figures without the presence of the Internet.
 Millennials, however, experienced the birth and growth of the Internet, and adapted to manually inputting data into Excel spreadsheets on office-based computers.